Thailand missing boys: Divers halt cave search due to heavy rain

 "Thailand is currently under the influence of the southwest monsoon, meaning a prevailing stream of warm, moist air from the Indian Ocean is surging towards Thailand causing abundant rains over much of the country," she said.

-Despite the mounting odds, and the length of time the boys have been missing, Osatanakorn said that the government has "hope" that they are alive.
+Despite the mounting odds, and the length of time the boys have been missing, Narongsak said that the government has "hope" that they are alive.

-Osatanakorn said that larger water pumps, normally used to deal with flooding in Bangkok, had been brought in overnight to help reduce water levels in the cave.
+Narongsak said that larger water pumps, normally used to deal with flooding in Bangkok, had been brought in overnight to help reduce water levels in the cave.

 He said major progress had been made Wednesday in getting the heavy-duty water pumps up and running.